Broadband Readiness Pilot

 - Unserved/underserved – Communities will be reviewed based on their unserved status per IC 4-4-38-6; and

 - Previous efforts – Any current or previous efforts towards expansion or deployment of broadband will be considered.

-Once selected, the Purdue Center for Regional Development (PCRD) will provide technical assistance to the pilot communities.
 The selected communities were announced on Wednesday, September 12.
 Click here to read the full release.

 Be sure to familiarize yourself with the planning grant process.

 Application Packet - click here (includes both application and instructions)

 - They meet a goal of the Federal Act;

 - Prevention or Elimination of Slums or Blight.